i-doit/scripts/README.md

 To make sysadmin's life easier you may wrap the **Controller** in a separate script called `idoit`.
 It changes to the right directory, gains proper rights and stores your credentials.

-This script can be installed with `install.sh`.
+This script can be installed with `idoit-install.sh` and will be copied to `/usr/local/bin/`.
 Its configuration settings may be altered in a file located under `/etc/i-doit/i-doit.sh`.

 To display the usage run: